dlp-kdd/dlp-kdd.github.io/index.md

 - Submission deadline: ~~May 20~~ May 28, 2021 23:59 anywhere on earth (Could be extended)
 - Acceptance notification: June 10, 2021.
-- Workshop date: August 14-18, 2021 (Virtual Conference)
+- Workshop date: August 15, 2021 Singapore Time (Virtual Conference + Offline Meetup at Beijing, details coming soon)

 ## Topics of Interest